-Equipment and Wheelie Bins - 10 years Property - 50 years Computer equipment - 5 years
+Equipment and Wheelie Bins - 10 years Property - 50 years Computer equipment - 5 years Street lighting - 15 years

-Expenditure in relation to street lighting is expensed in the year incurred and not capitalised.
+Expenditure in relation to street lighting was previously expensed in the year incurred and not capitalised.
+As the amount purchased in the year is significant it has been capitalised and will be depreciated.

-(forming part of the financial statements for the year ended 31 March 2015)
+(forming part of the financial statements for the year ended 31 March 2016)